-Worship is led by different leaders on different days and occasions, including the Headteacher, other staff members, Canon June Steventon and the children themselves.
-We warmly welcome visiting speakers into our collective worships.
+Worship is led by different leaders on different days and occasions, including the Headteacher, other staff members, Members of the Clergy and the children themselves.
+We warmly welcome visiting speakers into our Collective Worship.
 Charitable organisations often come to speak about their roles in society and the work they do.
-We also have Open The Book in to lead worship weekly from local Churches.
+We also have 'Open the Book' from local churches into school to lead worship weekly.